voltrue2/mesh-link/README.md

     name: { value: 'Foobar' },
     members: { value: {} }
 };
-// this shared object will disapeare if there is nothing changes in 60 seconds var ttl = 60000;
+// this shared object will disapeare if there is no change in 60 seconds var ttl = 60000;
 var nodeToStore = { address: '...', port: 8100 };
 // this will create the shared object locally and sync it to the targeted node